OuhscBbmc/redcap-migration/migration-to-new-server.md

 <!-- decision point about using new PHP files or copying from old server -->

-First establish stack underneath REDCap
+First establish stack underneath REDCap  {Thomas}
 -------------------

 * Create VMs for database & web server (and optional token server)